 Whether in an acquisition or lease arrangement, most corporate law transactions are guided by tax considerations

-What’s in it for the clients?
+What is in it for your clients?

 Start by exploring if a legal technology software can help satisfy your client's needs.
 Law is about who you represent, after all.
 Even if your clients never see the software, they can surely benefit from the behind-the-scenes support.
 Try a deal management platform to help simplify internal processes so your lawyers can focus on the deal at hand.
 It’s a win-win for everyone

 What problems are you aiming to solve, and what goals do you want to achieve?

 Like all other strategic decisions, your firm’s buying strategy should clearly reflect the businesses needs and goals.
 Your rationale shouldn’t just be “because everyone else is” (although, more and more firms are adopting legal tech for a reason).
 Determine the pain points your firm can solve and the desired results from using a legal technology solution, and ask your team members for input.
 We promise this will steer you in the right direction.

 Who will make the buying decision?

 Don’t blindly buy a software that doesn’t complement your firm’s workflow.
 Designate a team member to undergo your firm’s legal technology assessment and make decisions.
 This product expert should have background knowledge of legal tech.
 Knowing what you’re looking for prevents wasted time, funds and energy trialling a bunch of solutions.
 So, choose a “know-it-all” who has the best interest in your firm—but don’t forget to involve all team members in the decision-making process.

 Does the legal technology meet regulatory safety and security requirements?